ropensci-archive/roweb2/content/blog/2018-08-21-birds-radolfzell.md

 #### Preparing the dataset

-Here, the worflow is to *clean* the data and to *filter* it using an `auk`’s built-in filter and then polygon filtering as earlier in this post.
+Here, the workflow is to *clean* the data and to *filter* it using one of `auk`’s built-in filters and then polygon filtering as earlier in this post.
 All steps are quite fast, because the custom dataset for Germany isn’t too big (a few hundred megabytes).

 Cleaning happens in the following: